 Top 10 ports in China As an economic powerhouse, China’s financial influence and prowess must not be overlooked and underestimated.
 China is the world’s top exporter, far leading second-placed US by nearly 50%.
-That said, it should then come as no surprise that the seven largest ports in the world are located in China.
+That said, it should then come as no surprise that seven of the top 10 largest ports in the world are located in China.
 Coupled with the fact that shipping is responsible for 90% of world trade, it’s safe to say that China is a major influencer of the world’s commercial trade ocean freight movements.

 Top 10 US ports With the US contributing to over 26% of the total world consumption, it’s no surprise that the ocean freight industry is crucial to its economy.
 That said, some of the world’s biggest and busiest ports are from its coastal regions.If you’re thinking of importing/exporting to or from the US, besides checking container shipping rates, it’s also advisable to do some research about the key US ports.